tmpg/secws/lab800/lab800_dbsat_compare.md

-# Lab 10: Running DBSAT again and comparing results to a baseline
+# Lab 8: Repeating DBSAT to Compare to Baseline

-It you still have time, you might want to run DBSAT again and compare the results with the initial run.
+This lab takes the User through running DBSAT again and comparing the results with the initial run.

 ## Disclaimer ##